smyrgeorge/actor4k/README.md

 # actor4k

-I have developed a small actor system using Kotlin and Coroutines (kotlinx.coroutines).
+It Is a small and simple actor system using Kotlin and Coroutines (kotlinx.coroutines).

 The primary objective is to create a minimal actor system capable of functioning in cluster mode.